 When I feel ready, I look forward to doing something creative for him like- Writing a letter to say everything I wanted to.
 Making a scrapbook of our memories together.
 Diary writing, Sketching, my father loved when I drew for him.
 By doing this I can create a memorial or tribute to him

 Losing my dad was a painful reminder that life is way too short.
 And he would want nothing more than for me to be happy– not pasting a smile on my face, getting by content happy, but truly happy.
 Keeping myself busy then, by taking the time to figure out what it is that I love.
 Setting goals and building a plan to make my dreams become a reality.

 I kept thinking about his death so much that I didn’t give myself a chance to celebrate his life.
 I couldn’t even think about the good times we had.
 I overlooked so many happy years of his life and all of those wonderful times we spent together for one horrifying day.
 It became important for me to celebrate his life…

-I went for a holiday with my friends.
+I went on holiday with my friends.
 I made it routine to go for movies or shopping at least once a week and going for a drive Sunday morning.
 I started drawing again and my first drawing was an ode to the man who made me as strong and kind, loving and caring as I am today.
 And I do miss him, I do cry- even today- sometimes and that’s fine.

 I don’t think I’ll ever get back to “normal”- But now I don’t feel that I have to.
 The pain I feel when I miss him is never going to go away, but that’s okay.
 It just means that my love for him is never going to die, may be take a backseat but never be gone.
-The decision to start the healing process and its pace is entirely up to me.
+Dealing with loss, The decision to start the healing process and its pace is entirely up to me.